Star Trek Voyager (VOY) Season 5

 It may appear as unsatisfactory that the real crew never meet their duplicates, and that every trace of their existence is eventually destroyed.
 But I am fine with this outcome, as it is already foreshadowed in the episode title.
 The knowledge about the fate of the biomimetic ship and crew would be an unnecessary burden for our crew.
 And thinking further about it, Captain Janeway might want to blame herself for the loss because the biomimetic crew only left the Demon-class planet because they inherited the wish to return to Earth.

 The ending of "Course: Oblivion" is the perhaps most tragic of any Star Trek episode.
 I have the impression that the crew duplicates are even more desperate than their originals would have been in this situation.
-This goes along with their physical decay, which is emphasized with an almost ridiculous yet convincing thick make-up.
+This goes along with their physical decay, which is emphasized with an almost ridiculous yet creepy thick make-up.

 Annotations